vitorgalvao/tiny-scripts/README.md

 Script to add files to your dropbox, and delete them a set number of days later

 ### fastmerge
-Script to quickly pull and push [github](https://github.com/) pull requests to keep commit history cleaner, merging directly to master and closing the previous pull request
+Script to quickly pull and push [github](https://github.com/) pull requests to keep commit history cleaner, merging directly to master and closing the pull request

 ### gfv (gif from video)
 Script to make animated gifs from a video file